colinligertwood/notebook/apple-bundt-cake.md

 4. In another bowl, cream the oil, coconut, sugar, vinegar, vanilla and eggs.
 5. Pour the wed ingredients into the dry, and whisk just until no large lumps remain.
 6. Gently fold in the apple chunks.
-7. Spoon batter into the bundt pan, and bake for 35-45 minutes.
+7. Spoon batter into the bundt pan, and bake for about 45 minutes, or until a skewer comes out clean.
 8. Let cake cool in the pan for 5 minutes before turning out.